 Students will complete a 120 hour internship in accounting, auditing, tax or information systems with a business, governmental or not-for-profit entity.
 Emphasis is on a relevant learning environment and acquisition of appropriate career skills at a suitable level of responsibility.
 Prerequisite: ACCT 304; Accounting major; junior standing; and permission of instructor and accounting department chair.
 Enrollment in an internship course requires students to attend an orientation prior to beginning work at their internship site.
 For more information regarding internship orientations, please contact Career & Professional Development at email@example.com or 386-822-7315.

 ACCT 402.
 Federal Taxation of Entities.
 1 Unit.

 A study of the tax laws applicable to corporations, partnerships.
 Corporations and L.L.C.s Tax research is a part of the course.
 Prerequisite: ACCT 301.

 The theory and practice of external auditing, including a review of generally accepted auditing standards (GAAS) for audit planning, field work, and reporting as well as the Code of Professional Conduct and the accountant’s legal liability.
 Accounting and review services and agree-upon procedures are also discussed.
 Prerequisite: ACCT 304.

 A study of accounting for inter-corporate investments, consolidated statements, foreign operations, disaggregated information and partnerships.
 Prerequisite: ACCT 304.

 ACCT 410.
-Information Systems Security and Control.
+Accounting Information Systems.
 1 Unit.

 The purpose of this course is to examine the principle vulnerabilities of and threats to business information technology and accounting information systems and to examine the corresponding information security and internal controls necessary to protect organizational IT and AIS resources and reduce risks associated with such technologies and systems.
 Prerequisite: ACCT 304.